johann-solo/oliveandmango.github.io/site/content/blog/2019-05-10-23-spiced-cedar-plank-salmon-with-a-maple-bourbon-glaze.md

 </br>
 </br>

 I have partnered up with __Metro__ to bring you this delicious recipe and I thought I would take a second to tell you about Metro.
 Metro is one of the many groceries stores around me.
 What sets it apart in my mind is the convenience of the hours, location and quality ingredients, especially when it comes to produce.
 I usually need a break in the evening after a long day of cooking and shooting before I have the energy to go do the groceries I need to for the next days shoots.
 Metro is always open at those times (like after 9pm) and almost always has everything I need - a thing I do not ever take for granted.
 So you see when I collaborate with a company to do sponsored content it’s always with a client or product that I use all the time.
-I have another great collaboration with Metro coming soon and I can wait.
+I have another great collaboration with Metro coming soon and I can't wait.
 In the meantime hope you enjoy this recipe!

 </br>
 I have partnered up with <span class="highlight"><a rel="nofollow" href="https://www.metro.ca/en">Metro Ontario</a></span> to bring you this fabulous recipe, but all opinions are my own.
 Thank you for supporting _Olive & Mango_.